AR-Fahad/AR-Fahad/README.md

 ## Overview

 - 🔭 I’m a junior frontend Web Developer.
-- 🤔 I’m trying to do my best effort in my project.
+- 🤔 I’m trying to do my best effort in my each project.

 ## Short Description